Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Can Guinea Pigs Eat Cucumber Skin/Peels?

 Guinea pigs can safely eat cucumber with the skin or peel.
 In fact, cucumber skin contains the most fiber and higher levels of nutrients compared to the inner flesh.
 Feeding a slice of cucumber with the skin is much healthier than peeling it off for your guinea pig.
-Be sure to rinse the cucumber thoroughly first to remove any potentially harmful residue.
+However, be sure to rinse the cucumber thoroughly first to remove any potentially harmful residue.

 Can Guinea Pigs Eat Cucumber With Seeds?